Fieldwork

 Project Description:

-The CAA’s Advanced Field School is a six-week program for students ready for an immersive, experience in Bioarchaeology or Field Archaeology in the Lower Illinois Valley.
+The CAA’s University Field School is a six-week program for undergraduate and graduate students ready for an immersive, experience in Field Archaeology in the Lower Illinois Valley.

-The Field Archaeology and Geophysical Testing track offers a unique, intensive archaeological experience for undergraduate and graduate students of all skill levels.
-Stationed at the Center for American Archeology in Kampsville, students gain experience in field and laboratory methods, theory and research design while engaging in problem-oriented research at the German site (11C377).
+The University Field School track offers a unique, intensive archaeological experience for undergraduate and graduate students of all skill levels.
+Stationed at the Center for American Archeology in Kampsville, students gain experience in field and laboratory methods, theory and research design while engaging in problem-oriented research at the German site (11C377), a Late Woodland (ca 800-1200 CE) Jersey Bluff habitation site.
 Students work closely with professional archaeologists from a variety of backgrounds and institutions to help them master techniques and strategies for successful archaeological field and lab work in a variety of contexts.
 Field Methods students gain hands-on experience in geophysical testing, total station use, excavation and laboratory methods, including mapping, soil description, artifact and debris processing, water flotation collection and processing and curation.
 Practical experiences are supplemented by reading assignments and lectures by field school staff and guest lecturers.

 Period(s) of Occupation: Woodland Period